Wimal Kumara de Costa

 Wimal Kumara de Costa (4 July 1948 – 20 November 2016 as විමල් කුමාර ද කොස්තා [Sinhala]) was an actor in Sri Lankan cinema.
-One of the most popular comedy artists in 1980s and 1990s, he started cinema career with character roles in art films where he later moved to comedy roles in cinema.
-He is cited as the pioneer of Sri Lanka mime industry.
+He started his career in cinema with character acting in art films, later moving on to comedy roles.
+He is cited as the pioneer of the Sri Lankan mime industry.

 Personal life

-Wimal Kumara De Costa was born on 4 July, 1948 in Kelaniya, and he completed his education from Gurukula College, Kelaniya.
+Wimal Kumara De Costa was born on 4 July 1948 in Kelaniya, and he completed his education from Gurukula College, Kelaniya.

 Career

 Early days

-Before entering popular art, he acted many regional stage shows like Andare, Yakage Kamhala, Sith Peraliya and Diyasena.
-Costa began his mainstream acting career while attending Gurukula College with a role in the play Godo Enakath directed by A.J Selvaduray.
+Before entering popular art, he acted in many regional stage shows like Andare, Yakage Kamhala, Sith Peraliya and Diyasena.
+Costa began his mainstream acting career while attending Gurukula College with a role in the play Godo Enakath directed by A.J.
+Selvaduray.
 Subsequently, he performed in plays such as Dunna Dunna Gamuwe, Hitha Hondha Ammandi, Puttu, Kavuruth Yan Ne, Kora Saha Andhaya and Nattukarayo by W. Jayasiri, Sugathapala de Silva and others.

 His first experience with film came with a role in Dharmasena Pathiraja's short Sathuro (1969).
 His first feature was also a Pathiraja film, Ves Gaththo, released the next year.
 The Pathiraja collaboration would continue through the rest of the 1970s and early 1980s, yielding some of Wimal's most famous roles such as the socialist in Bambaru Awith (1978), the abusive youth in Eya Dan Loku Lamayek (1977) and the disaffected youth of Ahas Gauwa (1974).

-Costa won the Award for the Best actor at 1963 Theatre Drama Festival for the acting in Dunna Dunna Gamuwe.
+Costa won the Award for the Best actor at the 1963 Theatre Drama Festival for the acting in Dunna Dunna Gamuwe.